antoinebres/scrapy_es_watson/README.md

-The goal of this formation is to familiarize you with scrapy, watson NLU and Sentiment analysis APIs, and Elasticsearch.
-You will be building a simple agent that scrape a site, feed some parts to watson, and store the result into Elasticsearch.

-Setting up the environment:
+To get started:
-* run setup/setup_env.bat
+* run _setup/setup_env.bat_
-* download and put the src directory at the root
+* make a directory named _src_ at the root

+    src/

+        elasticsearch/      # elasticsearch directory

+        kibana/             # kibana directory

-When the environment is set, run _launch_es_and_scrapy_shell.bat_
+When the environment is set, run _launch_scrapy_shell.bat_

-Use Scrapy shell to develop the core of the spider.
+Use the scrapy shell to develop the core of the spider.
 We need to scrape the following:
 * The title of the article
 * The keywords of the article
 * The author of the article